iliyaZelenko/tiptap-vuetify/README.md

 You can add content after the toolbar.

+### toolbar

+You can try to manually display the toolbar.
+[Here](https://github.com/iliyaZelenko/tiptap-vuetify/blob/b6d321e47c2f3c89198131df4ef067c277501fc8/src/components/TiptapVuetify.vue#L28) it in the code.

 ## TODO

-- images uploading (free hosting by default) [Relevant issue.](https://github.com/iliyaZelenko/tiptap-vuetify/issues/16)
+- images uploading (free hosting by default) [Relevant issue.](https://github.com/iliyaZelenko/tiptap-vuetify/issues/16).
+Ability to choose your uploading strategy.
 - site with full-docs and examples
 - emoticons
 - tests